-(1) The examining section may summon and hear the parties at any time, may examine witnesses, experts and parties under oath or not under oath, and may undertake further examination as necessary to examine the matter.
+- (1) The examining section may summon and hear the parties at any time, may examine witnesses, experts and parties under oath or not under oath, and may undertake further examination as necessary to examine the matter.
 The applicant shall be heard upon request before the decision is taken on the grant of the patent.
 The request shall be submitted in writing.
 If the request is not submitted in the requisite form, the examining section shall refuse the request.
-The decision to refuse the request shall not be independently contestable.

-(2) Minutes shall be drawn up of the hearings and taking of evidence containing the essentials of the proceedings and the relevant statements made by the parties.
+The decision to refuse the request shall not be independently contestable. - (2) Minutes shall be drawn up of the hearings and taking of evidence containing the essentials of the proceedings and the relevant statements made by the parties.
 Sections 160a, 162 and 163 of the Code of Civil Procedure shall apply mutatis mutandis.
 The parties shall receive a copy of the minutes.

-- (1) The decisions of the examining section shall be reasoned, issued in writing and served on the parties ex officio.
-They may also be delivered at the end of a hearing; the first sentence shall remain unaffected.
-The decision need not be reasoned if only the applicant is party to the proceedings and his request is granted. - (2) The written execution copy shall be accompanied by a declaration instructing the parties about the appeal which is available from the decision, about the authority with which the appeal shall be filed, the time limit for filing of an appeal and the fee payable.
-The time limit for filing the appeal (section 73 (2)) only begins to run if the parties have been instructed in writing.
+- (1) The decisions of the examining section shall be reasoned and a copy shall be served on the parties ex officio; the copy need not be certified.
+Execution copies shall be made only upon application of one of the persons concerned and only in paper form.
+The decisions may also be delivered at the end of a hearing; the first and second sentences shall remain unaffected.
+The decision need not be reasoned if only the applicant is party to the proceedings and his request is granted. - (2) Upon service of the decision the parties shall also be instructed about the appeal which is available from the decision, about the authority with which the appeal shall be filed, the time limit for filing of an appeal and the fee payable.
+The time limit for filing the appeal (section 73 (2)) only begins to run if the parties have been instructed in accordance with the first sentence.
 If the instruction has not been given or was given incorrectly, filing the appeal shall only be admissible within one year following service of the decision, except in cases where instruction was given in writing that an appeal was not available; section 123 shall apply mutatis mutandis.